AnacletoLAB/schemalink-docs/guides/user-guide/example.md

 ![4](https://github.com/user-attachments/assets/0662cab8-707b-4f35-91a1-d02e8dbb4467)

 Biological processes are represented using gene ontology terms.
-Therefore, we define a parent class named "GOterms", and specify that biological processes are a specialization of GO terms by using the ``INHERITANCE`` relationship type.
+Therefore, we define a parent class named "GOterm", and specify that biological processes are a specialization of GO terms by using the ``INHERITANCE`` relationship type.
 Attributes and ontology annotations from the GOterm class are inherited by BiologicalProcess.

 ![5](https://github.com/user-attachments/assets/634320a3-613a-414f-8953-92d9bab76b08)